nchietala/AutoADB/Readme.md

 - **Custom Script Execution**: Optionally runs a custom script upon successfully connecting to the device, allowing for automated task execution (In my case this is a scrcpy-noconsole window).
 - **Background Operation**: Runs silently in the background, without opening a terminal window.

+## Known Issues

+- Windows Defender (and probably other antivirus software) does not like the exe, and doesn't permit it to execute.

 ## Getting Started

 ### Prerequisites